Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Judicial Workload Study for the Superior Court in Yuma County, AZ(page 21)

-Calculate Total Attorney FTEs Needed
+Calculate FTEs Needed

-The calculation of FTEs Needed for the Fictional Jurisdiction appears below.
-The calculation divides Annual Hours Needed (from Step 3) of 972,998 hours by Annual Casework Hours per FTE (above) of 1,586 hours per year.
+The calculation divides Annual Hours Needed (from Step 3) of 972,998 hours by Annual Hours Per FTE (above) of 1,586 hours per year.
+The result is that Fictional Jurisdiction needs at least 613.5 attorney FTEs to competently handle its Projected Caseload.

-FAQs about Annual Hours per FTE (Coming Soon)
+FAQs about Annual Hours Per FTE (Coming Soon)